You are hereHistory Department

 For more information on the above sites and The Monuments and Memorials Committee, click here.

-The Chapter Archives functions on a local level in the same way as the national level committees listed above.
+The Chapter Archives functions on a local level in the same way as the international level committees listed above.
 The brother in charge, the Chapter Historian, gathers and makes a permanent record of members and activities in the form of a scrapbook or chapter history.
 He preserves the library, historical records and properties of the chapter.
 The Chapter Historian also furnishes the Grand Historian with chapter information and assists in the preparation of historical material for Fraternity publications.